Boosting Large Language Models with Mask Fine-Tuning: Introduction

-However, these mainstream fine-tuning strategies (FFT and PEFT), benchmarking the strong baseline of LLM fine-tuning, both treat the language model structure as a whole, where FFT optimizes all its parameters simultaneously and PEFT freezes it to tune additional adapter parameters.
-In other words, both accept the necessity of LLM structural integrity by default.
-Such practice naturally inspires us to ask: \textit{is such structural integrity indispensable for good model performance?}, or even further, is there potential to further improve the model by removing certain model components which breaks the structural integrity?
+However, the mainstream LLM optimization process (pre-training followed by fine-tuning), which is promisingly benchmarking modern LLM performance, consistently treats the language model as a whole.
+For pretraining, the model's structure is kept mostly dense.
+For fine-tuning, FFT optimizes all model parameters simultaneously, and PEFT freezes it to tune additional adapter parameters, where both accept the necessity of LLM structural integrity by default.
+Such practice naturally inspires us to ask: \textit{Is such structural integrity indispensable for good model performance?}, or even further, is there potential to further improve the model by removing certain model components that break the structural integrity?